-WALLA WALLA, Wash. - The Colorado College women's cross country team wrapped up its 2018 season with an eighth-place finish at the NCAA Division III West Regional Championships Saturday in Walla Walla, Wash.
+CLAREMONT, Calif. - The Colorado College women's cross country team concluded its 2019 season Saturday with an eighth-place finish at the NCAA Division III West Regional Championships in Claremont, California.
 Results